Love at FURst hug!

 There’s a dog on the loose at children’s hospitals.
 He roams the hallways, peeks behind closed doors, and patiently waits outside treatment rooms.
 He is the cuddliest, most loving dog that has ever “lived,” and he is known for his uncanny ability to sniff out lonely and hurting hearts a mile away.
 His name is Owie BowWowie and he has one purpose in life: to comfort the “hurts and hearts” of kids facing a life-threatening illness without family or friends to comfort them.

-In her early 20′s, Gina was hospitalized for treatment for a serious illness, and was placed in the pediatric ward due to a lack of beds in the adult ward.
+In her early 30s, Gina was hospitalized for treatment for a serious illness, and due to the lack of beds in the adult ward, she was placed in the pediatric ward.
 Her little roommate was recovering from surgery due to a brain tumor, and Gina observed that no one came to visit her.
-She pulled the nurse aside and asked “What’s the story?
+She pulled the nurse aside and asked, “What’s the story?
 No one has come to visit her at all during these last few days.”
-The nurse informed Gina that the little girl had no one.
+The nurse then informed her that the little girl had no one.

-One day the nurse brought the little girl a stuffed dog, and as soon as the nurse left the room, Gina saw the dog go flying across the room.
-Being a mom herself, Gina got out of bed, retrieved the dog and brought it back to her young roommate.
+The next day the nurse brought the little girl a stuffed dog, and as soon as the nurse left the room, she saw the dog go flying across the room.
+Being a mom herself, she got out of bed, retrieved the dog, and brought it back to her young roommate.
 “What’s wrong, honey?” she asked.
 The little girl said adamantly, “That’s not my toy … it’s BROKEN.”
 Gina noticed that the stuffed animal did in fact have a tear in its ear.

 Thinking quickly, she took medical gauze and tape from the little girl’s bedside table and wrapped the stuffed animal’s head up to match the child’s.
 “It’s not broken, honey.
 He just has an owie like you.
 He’s your Owie BowWowie,” she said.
 Thus, Owie BowWowie was born.

-To see love in action, please take a moment to watch our video...
+To see Owie BowWowie being delivered to the hospital, please take a moment to watch our video...